awjlogan/emon32/README.md

 ## Acknowledgements

   - Rob Wall of Open Energy Monitor for lots of in depth discussion around sampling strategies.
-  - The SAMD10 bare metal environment was taken from the excellent collection of [microcontroller starter projects](https://github.com/ataradov/mcu-starter-projects) by Alex Taradov
+  - The SAMD bare metal environment was taken from the excellent collection of [microcontroller starter projects](https://github.com/ataradov/mcu-starter-projects) by Alex Taradov